nampallyharish4/AI-Text-Summarizer-App/README.md

 # AI-Text-Summarizer-App-Starter
 ## Tech Stack

-These are the tools and technologies that we’ll be using to build our app!
+These are the tools and technologies that i used to build the app!

 ### API platform